matomo-org/developer-documentation/docs/4.x/tracking-optout.md

 ### Process

 - The embedded website `<script>` tag requests  the `optOutJS` JavaScript from the Matomo instance, passing admin configuration options as URL parameters.
-- The Matomo instance translates all form text to into the chosen language, or the browser language if `language=auto` is used and returns the resulting JavaScript.
+- The Matomo instance translates all form text into the chosen language, or the browser language if `language=auto` is used, and returns the resulting JavaScript.
 - The opt-out JavaScript executes when the `DOMContentLoaded` event is fired, indicating the page has finished loading.
 - It checks that the specified opt-out form div exists on the page, if not then an error is shown.
 - It then waits for the Matomo Tracker code to become available.